k2-fsa/sherpa/docs/source/onnx/pretrained_models/whisper/export-onnx.rst

 .. note::

-    For non-large models, you can also download them from
+    You can also download them from

       `<https://github.com/k2-fsa/sherpa-onnx/releases/tag/asr-models>`_